digitalbazaar/bedrock-express/README.md

     logging to bedrock's `access` logger.
 - **bedrock-express.configure.bodyParser**
   - Emitted before the default body parser is setup.
+By default, express will parse `application/json` message bodies into JavaScript objects.
+It will not parse `application/x-www-form-urlencoded` as a minor attempt to help prevent CSRF attacks on handlers that expect parsed JSON but may receive parsed `application/x-www-form-urlencoded` messages instead.
-By default, express will parse `application/json` and `application/x-www-form-urlencoded` message bodies into JavaScript objects.
-Listeners of this event can change this behavior or turn it off by canceling this event.
+    Listeners of this event can change default parsing behavior or turn it off by canceling this event.
 - **bedrock-express.configure.cookieParser**
   - Emitted before the default cookie parser is setup.
 Be default, the express middleware, [cookie-parser][], is used, configured using the